Multiparty testing preorders: A testing preorder with observers

 We would like to draw attention to condition~\ref{def-cond:futureU} above; it only considers must-sets that always include all the actions in $(\actset\backslash I)$ to avoid the possibility of distinguishing reachable states because of actions that are not in $I$.
-Consider that this condition could be formulated as follows: for all finite $L\subseteq \actset$, which makes evident that only the actions from the observable part of the interface are relevant.
+Consider that this condition could be formulated as follows: for all finite $L\subseteq \actset$,

+which makes evident that only the actions from the observable part of the interface are relevant.
+We adopted the first formulation because it resembles the original characterisation of the must preorder.